jzitnik-dev/mounter/README.md

 Mounter can mount all of your external hard drives or even drives on a network.
 You can save your mount points for example your NAS and then you just simply mount it with mounter.

-It even supports disks encrypted by LUKS.
+It even supports disks encrypted with LUKS.

 # Dependencies/Programs needed